borea17/borea17.github.io/_posts/paper_summaries/2021-05-01-attention_summary.md

 In essence, an **attention mechanism** can be intuitively understood as a means to assign individual importance (or rather *attention*) to each entity in a collection of entities (e.g., words in a sentence or pixels in an image) using some cues as input.
-Thus, it aims at answering the following question
+Mathmatically, this translates into **computing a weighted average over all entities in which the attention weights are obtained from the attention cues**.

+More abstractly, the attention mechanism can be used to answer the following questions

 * What entities (e.g., pixels or words) should we attend to or focus on?
 * What entities (e.g., pixels or words) are relevant for the task at hand?